VSCodium/vscodium/docs/howto-build.md

 ### Insider

 The `insider` version can be built with `./dev/build.sh -i` on the `insider` branch.
+Use `-i` there: the patch stack tracks the insider pin, and a plain (stable) build will not apply against `upstream/stable.json`'s older commit.

 You can try the latest version with the command `./dev/build.sh -il` but the patches might not be up to date.